Sep 3, 2014

 Mr. Ford’s charitable, volunteer and business efforts are highlighted by his commitment to the city of Detroit.
 As vice chairman of the Detroit Lions professional football team, Mr. Ford led efforts to build a new, environmentally friendly stadium in Detroit that was the site of Super Bowl XL.
 Through Detroit Lions Charities, he helped develop the Detroit Police Athletic League youth football program into one of the largest in the country.

-Mr. Ford is Chairman of the Board of the Detroit Economic Club, a member of the Board of Trustees of The Henry Ford, the Henry Ford Health System, and is Chairman of the New Michigan Initiative of Business Leaders for Michigan.
+He is Chairman of the Board of the Detroit Economic Club, a member of the Board of Trustees of The Henry Ford and the Henry Ford Health System, and is Chairman of the New Michigan Initiative of Business Leaders for Michigan.
 He also served on the Board of Directors of eBay Inc. from 2005 to 2015.
-Mr. Ford was inducted into the Irish America Hall of Fame.
+Mr. Ford was inducted into the Irish America Hall of Fame in 2011.
 He also is a founding partner of Fontinalis Partners, LLC, a Michigan-based investment firm that acts as a strategic operating partner to transportation infrastructure technology companies around the world.

 Mr. Ford was born in Detroit in May 1957.
 He is an avid fly fisherman and car enthusiast, enjoys playing hockey and tennis, and is a black belt in the martial art of Tae Kwon Do.
 He holds a bachelor of arts degree from Princeton University, a master of science degree in management from Massachusetts Institute of Technology (MIT), an honorary Doctor of Environmental Sciences and Engineering degree from Koc University, an honorary doctor of laws degree from the University of Michigan and an honorary doctor of humane letters degree from Bradley University.